abpio/abp-commercial-docs/en/modules/language-management.md

 ## How to Install

-Language management module is pre-installed in [the startup templates](../Startup-Templates/Index).
+The language management module is pre-installed in [the startup templates](../Startup-Templates/Index).
 So, no need to manually install it.

 ## Packages

 This module follows the [module development best practices guide](https://docs.abp.io/en/abp/latest/Best-Practices/Index) and consists of several NuGet and NPM packages.
-See the guide if you want to understand the packages and relations between them.
+Please look at the guide if you want to understand the packages and the relations between them.

-You can visit [Language Management module package list page](https://abp.io/packages?moduleName=Volo.LanguageManagement) to see list of packages related with this module.
+You can visit [Language Management module package list page](https://abp.io/packages?moduleName=Volo.LanguageManagement) to see the list of packages related to this module.

 ## User Interface

 ### Menu Items

-Language management module adds the following items to the "Main" menu, under the "Administration" menu item:
+The language management module adds the following items to the "Main" menu, under the "Administration" menu item:

 * **Languages**: Language management page.
 * **Language Texts**: Language text management page.